Kadaaran/horta/README.md

 ### To-do
 * Try with another website, with basics
-* Try with jus one plant
+* Try with jusy one plant
 * Install DB (SQL is better)